nandac/letterloom/README.md

   <img src="./thumbnail-light.svg" alt ="">
 </picture>

-For a comprehensive overview of all available options and a detailed, full-featured example, we recommend consulting the package's official manual.
-The manual provides an explanation of each option, and an example of how set it to help you get started using the package.
+For a comprehensive overview of all available options, and usage instructions we highly recommend consulting the package’s official manual.
+The manual offers explanations and examples to help you harness the full potential of the `letterloom` package.

 ## Acknowledgments